 Australian Leafy Sea Dragon

 For many people the unmatched perfection of camouflage is the most obvious example of a life form that could never have evolved.
-The reason for this is that where an organism as delicate as the Australian Leafy Sea Dragon is forced to rely entirely upon camouflage for survival, how could more "primitive" imperfectly camouflaged creatures ever have survived?
+The reason for this is that where an organism as delicate as the Australian Leafy Sea Dragon (a seahorse) is forced to rely upon camouflage for survival, how could more "primitive" imperfectly camouflaged creatures ever have survived?
 That is, if camouflage is all it has, how could it develop the camouflage through random mutations over thousands of years?

 The Australian Leafy Sea Dragon has absolutely no means of protection from its predators other than its spectacular camouflage.
 It has no poison, no speed, no mouth, no threat - nothing but is camouflage.
 And the leaves of its camouflage have no function other than camouflage.